An extended generalized Pareto regression model for count data: Zero-inflation and regression modeling

-In addition, a large number of zeros can be found in various practical application data sets.
-In that case, the usual statistical models with flexible lower tail cannot be adjusted for the excessive zeros, which complicates a precise statistical analysis.
-An investigation of the origins of these zeros is essential.
-The subsequent section will explain the zero inflation modeling framework.
+As we have seen for our motivating example, many zeros can be found in various real data sets.
+In that case, the current model with a flexible lower and upper tail cannot be adjusted for the excessive zeros.
+We follow \citet{lambert1992zero} and change DEGPD's pmf to